Skip to content

 Living with chronic pain is emotionally draining.
 It’s frustrating to feel like your own body is working against you, and it can be isolating when friends and family don’t fully understand what you’re going through.
 Many people with TMJ disorder spend years searching for a solution, only to be met with temporary fixes that don’t address the underlying issue.
 This can lead to feelings of hopelessness and anxiety.
 At Lazar Spinal Care, we understand this journey and are committed to providing compassionate and effective care that gets to the heart of the problem, helping you find a path forward.

-How Chiropractic Care Can Treat TMJ
+How a Chiropractic Care Can Treat TMJ

 Chiropractic care offers a path to relief by addressing the root cause of your TMJ discomfort, not just covering up symptoms.
 We look at the relationship between your jaw, neck, and spine.
 By correcting underlying structural issues, we help your body heal itself and restore proper function.
 This approach is about finding a lasting solution so you can get back to living without constant pain.

-Upper Cervical Chiropractic for TMJ Relief
+Why We Focus on Upper Cervical Chiropractic for TMJ

 When your neck and spine are out of alignment, it creates tension that impacts your jaw.
 Upper cervical chiropractic care focuses on the top two vertebrae in your neck, which are critical for your body's balance.
 By making precise corrections here, we can relieve the pressure contributing to TMJ.
 This isn't a temporary fix; our goal is to correct the structural problems causing your jaw pain.
 Our specialized Quantum Spinal Mechanics (QSM3) technique is designed to achieve this balance gently.